Student Activities

 Maths Relays (September)

 The MAT Mathematics Relays are held annually at three locations across the state for students in Years 5 – 12.
 The relays see teams of four students take on mathematical problems of increasing difficulty as they race to beat other competitors and the clock.
 It’s an exciting day to be part of!
 Each team is accompanied by an adult who will be a marker to check students’ answers against the answer sheet.
-In 2023, the Relays will be held on Sunday, 24 September.

 Past Maths Relay results are available HERE